qgis/QGIS-Documentation/source/docs/training_manual/grass/grass_tools.rst

 .. image:: img/grass_reclass_result.png
    :align: center

-.. tip:: open the :kbd:`reclass_aspect.txt` with a text editor to see the rules and to start becoming used to them.
+.. tip:: Open the :kbd:`reclass_aspect.txt` with a text editor to see the rules and to start becoming used to them.
 Moreover, take a deep look at the GRASS
   manual: a lot of different examples are pointed out.